Guided Meditations for your spiritual growth

 I fell in love with the silence and the spontaneous wisdom that arose in deep meditation.

 After a few years, the meditative state seemed to permeate my daily waking state, and soon living became a meditation.

 As long as you’re not hurting your spine, and making sure to drink water and eat according to your bodies needs, you could meditate for as short or as long as you like.

 I vary my meditative practice, from a quick 5 minutes to up to 3 hours straight.
 It all depends on the purpose of the meditation and how quickly I can settle my mind.

 Some days you’ll find it might take longer to settle into meditation than others.

 I would suggest following your own inner intuitive sense of things, and being flexible in your meditation experience.

-May your meditations be natural.
-May living become a meditation, where attention rests in the self helping the body, mind and heart to radiate the essence of the self which is love, peace and joy,
+- May living become a meditation, where attention rests in the self helping the body, mind and heart to radiate the essence of the self which is love, peace and joy.